mdethmers/ESP32-Artnet-Node-receiver/README.md

 - Default status led is set to pin 16
 - i2c pins for oled is set to pin 21 and 22
 - default timeout is set to 30 sec

+### A note on direct ethernet connection between Node and PC
+Sadly the W5500 does not support Auto-MDI/MDIX, which means you need a crossover cable whenever you want to connect directly from your PC to the Node with an Ethernet cable!

 ## Open-Source Contributions
 This project is fully open-source!
 Feel free to contribute improvements, share your builds, and collaborate with the community.